solana-foundation/developer-content/content/guides/dapps/cash-app.md

    requested transaction directly in the QR code.
-5. Add an instruction for a user to be able to add friends by pushing the user provided public key to a friends vector saved to the user's account state, which can then be displayed on the front end similar to cash app.
+5. Add an instruction for a user to be able to add friends by pushing the user provided public key to a friends vector saved to the user's account state, which can then be displayed on the front end similar to Cash App.
 6. Add an activity tab that queries the cash account state of the connected user to show pending requests and pending payments.
 7. Add in an additional account type for payment requests and write instructions